gl-inet/docs4.x/docs/user_guide/gl-s200/thread_mesh.md

 ### Create a new network

-You can create a new network directly by using the default configuration and clicking **Enable**.
-You can then see that the status of the S200 has changed from **Detached** to **Leader**, which means that a new network has been created.
+You can use the default configuration to create a new network.
+Click on the **Enable** button and the status of the S200 will change from **Detached** to **Leader**, which means that the new network has been created successfully.

 **Note**: If you have the same network settings as an existing Thread network in your current environment, then the S200 will automatically join that network.

 ![create-new-network](https://static.gl-inet.com/docs-iot/en/thread_web_guide/create-new-network.png){class="glboxshadow"}

-If you want to set some parameters manually, you can configure them by clicking on the **Manual Setup**.
+If you want to adjust some parameters in particular, you can configure them by clicking on the **Manual Setup**.

 ![Manual-Setup](https://static.gl-inet.com/docs-iot/en/thread_web_guide/manual-setup.png){class="glboxshadow"}